Philadelphia Energy Solutions harms our health, economy, and future.

 Philadelphia Energy Solutions (PES) is a fossil fuel refinery in South Philadelphia, the largest on the East Coast and one of the oldest in the world.
 Fossil fuel refining is a toxic business that poisons Philadelphia’s air and water, threatens nearby community’s health and safety, and fuels global climate change.

-The refinery is responsible for 72% of the toxic air emissions in Philadelphia, placing PES among the top toxic polluters in the petroleum industry nationwide (i).
+The refinery is responsible for over 50% of the toxic air emissions in Philadelphia, placing PES among the top toxic polluters in the petroleum industry nationwide (i).
 As a result, the American Lung Association regularly gives Philly an F for air quality (ii).
 The dangerous air quality has led to a citywide childhood asthma rate that is 2-3 times the national average (iii).
 Toxins released from the refinery include Ammonia, Hydrogen cyanide, Benzene, and Sulfuric acid, which cause effects ranging from headaches to cancer.
 In addition to contaminating the air, PES pollutes Philadelphia’s water with significant amounts of phenol, lead compounds, and antimony compounds, to name a few (iv).

 PES is the largest processor of Bakken crude oil, which is transported by explosive oil trains throughout the city 2-3 times a day (v).
 Bakken crude oil is extremely corrosive, resulting in disasters like Lac-Megantic, Quebec where 47 were killed and the town was destroyed because of an oil train derailment (vi).
 700,000 Philadelphians live within the blast zone- one half mile- of the oil trains.
 There are little to no emergency response plans in place if a train were to explode (vii).